-Maison took Start SEO Writing (which has since been replaced with How to Become a Freelance Writer in 5 Days Flat) back in November 2015, and her freelance writing business turned one on 30 November.
+Maison took my freelance writing course back in November 2015, and her business turned one on 30 November.
 A proud day!
 Oh, and Maison herself turned 23 yesterday!
 HAPPY BIRTHDAY, MAISON.
 My gift to you is an interview on my blog.
 Um.
 Right.

 When Maison sent me her answers, she said ‘…do I say bitch too much?’
 The answer is yes, but in a good way.
 She also made me laugh out loud at least five times while I was reading through her responses.
 ENJOY!
 Here it is:

 Why did you want to become a freelance writer?